JamesTiberiusKirk/InfoSecLab1/README.md

 ## TODO (Marius)
 - Write code to check if the file is infected
+    - Figure out how to do loops in bash
+    - Figure out how to do if/else in bash
+    - Figure out how to do a function in bash

 ## TODO (Aylin)
 - Make a function `infectFile(srcFile, victimFile)`